bitmark-inc/docs/learning-bitmark/working-with-bitmarks/using_bitmark_shares.md

 # Bitmark shares

 In some cases, the ownership of a property is shared between different parties or people.
-To support those cases, the Bitmark Property System provide a feature called the **bitmark shares**.
+To support those cases, the Bitmark Property System provides a feature called the **[bitmark shares]()**.

 Any owner of a Bitmark Certificate is able to: